Aeroluna/LunaCoopMod/README.md

 - Reworked Executioner Missiles to shoot a missile at a nearby enemy that splits into 5 missiles.
 - Fixed bug where unburrowed Widow Mines showed a range indicator after researching Black Market Launchers (Fun Fact: It didn't even show the correct range).

 These changes should make Widow Mines more viable at pushing into enemy bases.
-Autocasting burrow helps in particular when training Widow Mines at the front lines.
+Autocasting burrow particularly helps when training Widow Mines at the front lines.

 - Increased visual scale of Assault Galleons by 20%.
 - Increased life of Assault Galleons from 500 to 750.